 - How do you define creativity?

 - What elements or characteristics are necessary parts of creativity?

 - How can one show creativity?

-After surveying ten people, review your data and sort/categorize the answers.
+After surveying ten people, look at your data and sort/categorize the answers.

-Do you notice a common definition of creativity?
+Do you notice common definitions of creativity?
 Are there certain elements or characteristics of creativity that show up consistently?
 Or ways people can show creativity?